MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

     - **Disable Delve**
 > [!NOTE]
 > Previously, when turning Delve on or off in the SharePoint admin center, it also had an impact on a few other insights-driven experiences in Microsoft 365.
-Starting July 1, 2021, the Delve setting will be decoupled from the back end and will only impact Delve.
+Starting July 1, 2021, the Delve setting is decoupled from the back end and will only impact Delve.
 Use the item insights privacy settings to control item insights in Microsoft 365.

+For more info on disabling Delve, see [What is the effect of enabling or disabling Delve](/sharepoint/delve-for-office-365-admins#BKMK_EffectOfficegraphOnOff).

+### Control access to documents in Delve

+Users can limit their Delve experience to only show profile information by turning off **Show documents in Delve** under **Settings** > **Feature settings** in Delve.
+As an admin, you can also remove documents from Delve through the item insights privacy settings.For more info on item insights privacy settings, see [Customizing item insights privacy in Microsoft Graph (preview)](/graph/insights-customize-item-insights-privacy).

 ## Introducing Delve in your organization
 <a name="BKMK_DelveIntroduce"> </a>